-Under the umbrella of Kiel Marine Science (KMS) and together with GEOMAR Helmholtz Centre for Ocean Research Kiel, offers for young scientists interested in marine science are designed in a cross-status group program, FYORD - Foster Young Ocean Researcher Development.
-In FYORD, career development measures are implemented with a focus on Master's students, doctoral candidates and postdocs, and a cross-institutional network is created in Kiel.
+Under the umbrella of Kiel Marine Science (KMS) and together with GEOMAR Helmholtz Centre for Ocean Research Kiel, offers for early career researchers interested in marine science are designed in a cross-status group program, FYORD - Foster Young Ocean Researcher Development.
+In FYORD, career development measures are implemented with a focus on Master's students, doctoral and postdoctoral researchers, and a cross-institutional network is created in Kiel.
 Master students will find the tools for interdisciplinary education in the interdisciplinary Master School of Marine Sciences (iMSMS).
-In Docs@FYORD, doctoral students are offered structured supervision as well as subject-specific continuing education courses, planned and organized in close cooperation with the Graduate Center at Kiel University.
-Postdocs@FYORD offers postdocs an exchange platform with their peers in the scientific community, also across institutional boundaries.
+In Docs@FYORD, doctoral researchers are offered structured supervision as well as subject-specific continuing education courses, planned and organized in close cooperation with the Graduate Center at Kiel University.
+Postdocs@FYORD offers postdoctoral researchers an exchange platform with their peers in the scientific community, also across institutional boundaries.

-With the FYORD program Kiel Marine Science (KMS) and GEOMAR support the development of young marine scientists by enabling young researchers from master students to postdocs to take the next step towards a successful career in marine topics.
+With the FYORD program Kiel Marine Science (KMS) and GEOMAR support the development of young marine scientists by enabling early career researchers from master students to postdoctoral researchers to take the next step towards a successful career in marine topics.
 The FYORD program is a jointly organized interdisciplinary and inter-institutional program aiming to build a cross-institutional and vibrant network within Kiel.
-By building a strong, status group overarching scientific community of all young marine researchers in Kiel, all target groups can benefit from the experiences of peers and others to develop new research questions, eligible for funding or find their own career path.
+By building a strong, status group overarching scientific community of all early career marine researchers in Kiel, all target groups can benefit from the experiences of peers and others to develop new research questions eligible for funding or find their own career path.

-KMS promotes the career development of scientists after their PhD with a targeted programme.
+KMS promotes the career development of scientists after their doctorate with a targeted program.
 In particular, the goal is to strengthen the networking of postdocs in marine science with members of their specialist scientific community, both within Kiel and beyond.
 Networking serves both scientific interdisciplinary collaboration and promotes exchange with peers on experiences and planning in career design.
-To this end, various exchange formats, target group-specific and topic-related information events on career design are organised under the umbrella of the program.
+To this end, various exchange formats, target group-specific and topic-related information events on career design are organized under the umbrella of the program.
 The program aims to create a specific discussion platform for relevant topics after the doctoral phase.

-The doctorate program in FYORD under the name Docs@FYORD continues the successful work of the Integrated School of Ocean Sciences (ISOS) and further forms an inter- and multidisciplinary platform for doctoral candidates in disciplines of Kiel's marine sciences.
-Doctoral candidates from Kiel University (CAU) and GEOMAR Helmholtz Centre for Ocean Research can participate in the Docs@FYORD program and benefit from a range of courses, additional supervision and measures for individual profile and career development.
+The doctorate program in FYORD under the name Docs@FYORD continues the successful work of the Integrated School of Ocean Sciences (ISOS) and further forms an inter- and multidisciplinary platform for doctoral researchers in disciplines of Kiel's marine sciences.
+Doctoral researchers from Kiel University (CAU) and GEOMAR Helmholtz Centre for Ocean Research can participate in the Docs@FYORD program and benefit from a range of courses, additional supervision and measures for individual profile and career development.
 In Docs@FYORD, young scientists deal with topics that go beyond their own research questions, such as ethics and scientific communication or sustainability.
-The wide range of educational opportunities is made possible by active support from senior scientists, alumni, and partners both internal and external to the university, in particular the Graduate Center.
+The wide range of educational opportunities is made possible by active support from senior scientists, alumni, and partners both external and internal to the university, in particular the Graduate Center.